Danilo Pantić

-Danilo Pantić (Данило Пантић, [danǐlo pǎːntitɕ]; born 26 October 1996) is a Serbian footballer who plays as a midfielder for Partizan.
+Danilo Pantić (Данило Пантић, [danǐlo pǎːntitɕ]; born 26 October 1996) is a Serbian footballer who plays as a midfielder for Serbian club Mladost Lučani.
 He has represented Serbia at multiple youth levels.

 Club career

 Partizan

 Pantić made his debut on 26 May 2013 in a league fixture against Spartak Subotica, replacing Vladimir Volkov in the 70th minute.

-After a disagreement with Partizan over contract extension proposals, he signed a one-and-a-half year contract with Partizan on December 5, 2013.
+After a disagreement with Partizan over contract extension proposals, he signed a one-and-a-half-year contract with Partizan on December 5, 2013.
 Juventus had scouted Pantić since early 2014, allegedly monitoring his status due to his short contract.
 After hearing about interest from Juventus, Pantić told Večernje novosti that he wished to extend his contract with Partizan before leaving Serbia.

 Chelsea

 On 13 July 2015 Pantić signed for Chelsea for a reported fee of £1.25 million, on a four-year deal and was immediately loaned out to Eredivisie side Vitesse Arnhem.

 Loan to Vitesse

 He made his Vitesse debut 17 days later in a UEFA Europa League third qualifying round first leg against Southampton at St. Mary's, replacing Valeri Kazaishvili for the final 23 minutes of a 3–0 defeat.
 On 9 August 2015, Pantić made his league debut in a 1–1 draw with Willem II, replacing Valeri Qazaishvili in the 71st minute.

 On 3 March 2016, after being supposedly 'frozen' out of the Vitesse starting eleven, Pantić stated his passion for a return to London: "I want to come back to Chelsea, just to train.
 Why am I in Vitesse if I am not good enough?
 I am [going] crazy!
 I've made no mistake.
 If I had a chance and blew it, I would keep quiet.
 Maybe in Vitesse they don't like us Serbs: Nemanja Matić did not get a chance here either and Uroš Đurđević played 22 matches in a year and a half."

 Following this interview, Pantić was suspended by first-team manager Rob Maas indefinitely.